1930 Invercargill by-election: Candidates

 Over the last years, Vincent Ward had acted as a political assistant to his father.
 He was nominated by the United Party in the resulting by-election, which was held on 13 August.
 His selection was not supported by all, and some had preferred William Hinchey, a former Mayor of Bluff.

 Ward Jr. was opposed by James Hargest, who had been narrowly beaten by Ward Sr. in the 1925 general election.
 Hargest was regarded as a capable candidate, and he dealt with being heckled in large meetings quite well.
 Hargest claimed that as a director of a North Island company, Ward as an absentee could not effectively represent the Invercargill electorate.
 Hargest also appealed to Labour voters that he worked as hard as they did.
 He defended himself against the view that it should be Ward's right to succeed his father.

 Just before nominations closed, the independent candidate William Hinchey withdrew from the contest.
 The local Labour Party branch apparently had decided on the Rev John Archer, at the time the Mayor of Christchurch, as their first choice.
 Second choice was William Denham an Invercargill City Councillor (who was elected as Invercargill's MP in 1935).
 Then, Tom O'Byrne was considered as a candidate.
-It is unclear why the decision was made not to stand a candidate.
+The local Labour Representation Committee were keen to stand a candidate but were overruled by the Labour Party's national executive, who made the decision not to stand a candidate.
+This decision was mocked in the press as being undemocratic.

 Election meetings were well attended.
 Hargest had over 2000 attendees at his last meeting in the town hall.